Get updates

 There is so little information available to doctors that they often do not know to look for TK2d, which makes it take longer to get a proper diagnosis.

-In fact, patients with mitochondrial disease see an average of 8 different physicians prior to getting a diagnosis.
+In fact, people with mitochondrial disease see an average of 8 different physicians over 8 to 10 years prior to getting a diagnosis.

 Another reason why it can take so long is that many disorders and diseases have symptoms similar to TK2d (such as muscular dystrophy, Pompe disease, and others).
 These similarities mean that many patients with TK2d end up undiagnosed or misdiagnosed with other disorders.

-For these reasons, genetic testing may be the only way to confirm a diagnosis.
+Genetic testing is the only way to confirm a TK2d diagnosis

 • Lab tests look for levels of creatine kinase (CK) and lactic acidosis in the blood